 Within the UK, around 39 per cent of invoices are paid late, leaving small and medium businesses waiting on around £34 billion in late payments.

-Invoices sent overseas sufferer from similarly long delays in payment.
-The U.S remains the largest trading partner for businesses in the UK.
-However, the number of debtor days added to the average invoice sent to the U.S has skyrocketed to fifty-one, from just thirteen in 2018.
+Invoices sent overseas suffer from similarly long delays in payment.
+The U.S. remains the largest trading partner for businesses in the UK.
+However, the number of debtor days added to the average invoice sent to the U.S. has skyrocketed to fifty-one, from just thirteen in 2018.

 Your company’s credit control policy is a set of regulations that govern how you trade on credit terms.